 The Activities of Daily Living are a series of basic activities performed by individuals on a daily basis necessary for independent living at home or in the community.
-There are many variations on the definition of the activities of daily living but most organizations agree there are 5 basic categories.
+There are many variations on the definition of the activities of daily living, but most organizations agree there are 5 basic categories.

-IADLs are actions that are important to being able to live independently but are not necessarily required activities on a daily basis.
-The instrumental activities are more subtle than the Activities of Daily Living.
-They can help determine with greater detail the level of assistance required by an elderly or disabled person.
+Instrumental Activities of Daily Living are actions that are important to being able to live independently, but are not necessarily required activities on a daily basis.
+The instrumental activities are not as noticeable as the Activities of Daily Living when it comes to loss of functioning, but functional ability for IADLs is generally lost prior to ADLs.
+IADLs can help determine with greater detail the level of assistance required by an elderly or disabled person.
 The IADLs include:

-1. Basic communication skills - such as using a regular phone, mobile phone, email or the Internet
+1. Basic communication skills - such as using a regular phone, mobile phone, email, or the Internet

-2. Transportation - either by driving oneself, arranging rides or the ability to use public transportation
+2. Transportation - either by driving oneself, arranging rides, or the ability to use public transportation

 4. Shopping - the ability to make appropriate food and clothing purchase decisions

-6. Managing medications - taking accurate dosages at the appropriate times, managing re-fills and avoiding conflicts
+6. Managing medications - taking accurate dosages at the appropriate times, managing re-fills, and avoiding conflicts

-7. Managing personal finances - operating within a budget, writing checks, paying bills and avoiding scams
+7. Managing personal finances - operating within a budget, writing checks, paying bills, and avoiding scams

 |ADLs / IADLs||Requires No